nikita-skobov/hira/README.md

 - deploy.yml

 The yaml file is a cloudformation template which defines your resources, in this case two lambda functions: `hello_world` and `apples`.
 The deploy script will build all of your lambda functions individually, package them for lambda, and then deploy the cloudformation template.

+When you deploy this cloudformation template, it will create 2 lambda functions.
+The `hello_world` function gets a FunctionUrl, and when you make an HTTP request to it, it will invoke the `apples` lambda function.

 ## How to use?